Peakboard/peakboard-templates.github.io/_templates/Production-Overview-Done-Parts/en.md

 ---
 layout: article
-title: Production Overview Done Parts
+title: Production: Overview of completed parts
 description:
-  - This template offers an overview of how many parts have already been produced and compares them with the order quantity.
-In addition, the OEE value is displayed, some meta information about the order and possibly downtime.
+  - This template provides an overview of the quantity of parts already completed and compares it with the target order quantity.
+Additionally, the GAE value, some meta information about the order and downtime is displayed.
 lang: en
 weight: 1000
 isDraft: true